JasoniOSDev/GBTipView/README.md

 # GBTipView
-A tip view which containt one sentence and a photo
+A tip view which containt one sentence and a photo.You also can make a focus region highlight。 code coming soon!